 The army brass summons Captain Willard and gives him the secret mission of killing Colonel Kurtz, who went rogue.
 This is the army’s way of ordering a secret murder without outright saying so.

 The funny thing is that Jerry, the character that says the most memorable line in the movie, has no other lines or scenes.
-Although many assume he’s a civilian intelligence officer, he doesn’t even have a fleshed-out character.
+Although many assume he’s a civilian intelligence officer, he doesn’t have a fleshed-out character.

 Jerry Ziesmer is not even an actor but was the assistant director on Apocalypse Now and got the part when Coppola couldn’t find the right actor at auditions.

-10. “I wanted a mission, and for my sins, they gave me one.”
+3. “I wanted a mission, and for my sins, they gave me one.”

 Captain Willard (played by Martin Sheen, although his brother Joe Estevez performed the voiceovers, including this line) says this during one of the first scenes in the movie.
 After getting drunk and trashing his hotel room in Vietnam, he gets a visit from the army brass, who gives him the mission to kill Kurtz.

-9. “The bullshit piled up so fast in Vietnam, you needed wings to stay above it.”
+4. “The bullshit piled up so fast in Vietnam, you needed wings to stay above it.”

-The line reveals Willard’s bitterness at the army higher-ups, who are full of hypocrisy and only care about their own advancement.
+The line reveals Willard’s bitterness at the army higher-ups, who are full of hypocrisy and only care about their advancement.

-8. “I used to think if I died in an evil place, then my soul wouldn’t be able to make it to heaven. but now, fuck.
+5. “I used to think if I died in an evil place, then my soul wouldn’t be able to make it to heaven. but now, fuck.
 I don’t care where it goes as long as it ain’t here.”

 Chef (Frederic Forrest), one of the soldiers on the Navy riverboat that Willard joins, says this line after reaching Colonel Kurtz’s demented compound in the jungle.

-7. “I’m a little man, I’m a little man, he’s…. he’s a great man!
+6. “I’m a little man, I’m a little man, he’s…. he’s a great man!
 I should have been a pair of ragged claws scuttling across floors of silent seas.”

-Some people, such as the photojournalist, take this as a sign of the man’s greatness and force of will.
+Some people, such as the photojournalist, take this as a sign of man’s greatness and force of will.

 This quote shows how charismatic Kurtz can be (helped by the forceful charm of Marlon Brando), but also how war can break someone’s psyche so much that a reasonable journalist can start worshipping a violent, power-hungry man.

-6. “Horror and mortal terror are your friends.
+7. “Horror and mortal terror are your friends.
 If they are not, then they are enemies to be feared.”

 One of his most important theories relates to horror.
 Most people flee horror and terror.
 They are uncomfortable feelings, bad feelings.
 However, soldiers, especially soldiers carrying out brutal wars such as the war in Vietnam, only succeed if they become comfortable with horror and terror.

-5. “You’re an errand boy, sent by grocery clerks, to collect a bill.”
+8. “You’re an errand boy, sent by grocery clerks, to collect a bill.”

 This is another iconic line from Colonel Kurtz’s (Marlon Brando) final confrontation with Captain Willard (Martin Sheen).